datacommonsorg/docsite/custom_dc/deploy_cloud.md

 ## Upload the Docker container to the Artifact Registry

 This procedure creates a "dev" Docker package that you upload to the Google Cloud Artifact Registry.
-Every time you rebuild the image, you need ro rerun this procedure.
+Any time you rebuild the image and want to deploy it to the cloud, you need to rerun this procedure.

 1. Build a local version of the Docker image, following the procedure in [Build a local image](/custom_dc/build_image.html#build-repo).
 1. Authenticate to gcloud: